-Francis Arthur Woodhouse was a glass designer whose bare existence is known only from the single window of 1868 at Bury which is given to him.
-No person of the name and occupation is listed in any directory for London or Sussex, the areas where he is most likely to have been active.
-It is possible that he was an amateur, though records do not reveal anyone of precisely that name.
+Francis Arthur Woodhouse was a glass designer whose existence is known only from the single window of 1868 at Bury which is given to him.
+No person of the name and right occupation is listed in any directory for London or Sussex, the areas where he is most likely to have been active.
+It is possible that he was an amateur, though there is no record of a person of precisely that name.

 James Woodman (1823-97) was a Gloucestershire man, who became an architect and surveyor though the circumstances of his early life and training are unknown.
-He moved to Sussexd and appears at Hove with an address in Cliftonville.
+He moved to Sussex and appears at Hove with a private address in Cliftonville.
 Later he also had what was probably a professional one at 17 Prince Albert Street, Brighton.
-He can be identified with the ‘Mr Woodman’ who restored Preston and he is known to have worked as far afield as Sandown, Isle of Wight (B 19 p828).
+He can reasonably be identified with the ‘Mr Woodman’ who restored Preston and he is known to have worked as far afield as Sandown, Isle of Wight (B 19 p828).

 Designed: Brighton and Hove, – Holy Trinity, Blatchington Road, (1863-68)

 Restored: Brighton and Hove, – St Peter, Preston (1874)